Ryan Gosling Wax Figure Slightly Off And Completely Terrifying

 It’s not like Madame Tussaud can’t get it right.
 They unveiled a wax statue of Gosling in 2014 that looks much more authentic and gives off much less of a “stalker, serial killer” vibe.

 Of course, the recent wax statue is meant to capitalize on the success of Gosling’s latest movie, La La Land.
 The musical comedy has been a smash hit in the United States and internationally.
-The movie has garnered a near record 14 Oscar nominations, including the coveted trifecta of Best Director, Best Picture, and Best Original Screenplay.
+The movie has garnered a near-record 14 Oscar nominations, including the coveted trifecta of Best Director, Best Picture, and Best Original Screenplay.
 Additionally, Gosling received an Oscar nod for Best Actor alongside his costar Emma Stone, who received her own nomination for Best Actress.

-Gosling started acting as a 13-year old star on the Disney Channel’s Mickey Mouse Club in 1993 and went on to star in a number of independent films.
-His starring roles in Murder by Numbers, and The United States of Leland brought him to the attention of mainstream directors.
+Gosling started acting as a 13-year-old star on the Disney Channel’s Mickey Mouse Club in 1993 and went on to star in a number of independent films.
+His starring roles in Murder by Numbers and The United States of Leland brought him to the attention of mainstream directors.
 His first commercially successful role came in the romantic drama The Notebook, which earned him four Teen Choice Awards and one MTV Movie Award.

 Ryan Gosling received his first Academy Award nomination for his performance in Half Nelson in 2006.
 The following year, he starred in Lars and the Real Girl, which earned him a Golden Globe nomination.
-In 2008, Gosling took a 3 year break from Hollywood after he quit the movie, The Lovely Bones.
+In 2008, Gosling took a three-year break from Hollywood after he quit the movie The Lovely Bones.
 Gosling had been uneasy with his casting, and gained 60 pounds and gained a beard in an effort to appear older on screen.

-He later told The Hollywood Reporterthat, “We (Director Peter Jackson and Ryan Gosling) didn’t talk very much during the preproduction process, which was the problem… I just showed up on set, and I had gotten it wrong.
+He later told the Hollywood Reporter that “We (Director Peter Jackson and Ryan Gosling) didn’t talk very much during the preproduction process, which was the problem… I just showed up on set, and I had gotten it wrong.
 Then I was fat and unemployed.”

 After his hiatus from movies, Gosling returned bigger and better than ever.
 His starring role in Blue Valentine earned him another Golden Globe nomination.
-After a series of high profile roles that earned him more Golden Globe nominations, Gosling has found his niche as a charismatic leading man of Hollywood.
+After a series of high-profile roles that earned him more Golden Globe nominations, Gosling has found his niche as a charismatic leading man of Hollywood.

 What do you think of the wax figure?
 Should they turn it into candles, or does it resemble Mr. Gosling enough for you?
-Let us know in the comments below.
+Let us know in the comments section below.

 [Featured Image by Andrea Raffin/Shutterstock]